 “Close the door Millie.”

 “Pfffffft!”
 She waved a bruised, wiry limb at him.
 “I’m gittin’ some juice.”
-When uttered through the sores, excessive slobber and jagged, discolored teeth making up her wrinkled sphincter mouth, the word juice made him want to hurl.
-He was still queasy with a mild hangover.
+When uttered through the sores, excessive slobber and discolored smattering of teeth comprising her wrinkled sphincter of a mouth, the word juice made him want to hurl.
+He was still queased from a mild hangover.

 “Well… you’re letting all the cold air out and it’s hot as balls today.”
-He was already over these people and his shift hadn’t officially started.
+He was already over these people, and his shift hadn’t even officially started.
 After another minute’s deliberation, Tripuh Ms grabbed one 40 ouncer of MantaRay malt liquor and slammed the door so hard it bounced rather than sealed and hung ajar in her wake as she swished to the counter on Slim Jim legs clutching her lady-bug change purse in one man-hand, the dark green bottle swinging absently at her side in the other.
-To Cory, she looked like a blotchy, orange coat-rack wrapped in a bright blue halter top.
-Her meager rib cage was only interrupted by flapjack breasts separated by a five inch chasm.
+To Cory, she looked like a worn, orange coat-rack wrapped in a bright blue halter top.
+Her meager rib cage was punctuated by flapjack breasts which were separated by a five inch chasm.
 The left pancake displayed a faded rose tattoo with the name Kenny on a scroll running through it.
-Up close, her belly looked like an old female dog’s minus all the nipples.
+Up close, her belly looked like an old female dog’s minus extra nipples.
 That halter top’s not doing you any favors.
-Cory tried not to look, but it just felt like a wreck begging for attention.
+Cory tried not to look, but it just felt like a deadly wreck begging for attention.
 So many wrecks, he thought.
 Just under his breath he said, “Where the fuck is Big Ed?”
 He slung his backpack behind the counter and vaulted over to ring her up.